Skip to content

 Last updated:

 Manual strangulation, also called throttling, is the application of hand pressure to the neck sufficient to compress the carotid arteries, the jugular veins, the carotid sinus, and ultimately the trachea.
-The hands leave fingerprint bruising and fingernail crescentic abrasions in a pattern that reflects the grip.
-Reading that pattern accurately (how many assailants, which hand was dominant, from which direction, with what force) is a central forensic pathology skill.
+The hands leave fingertip bruising and crescentic fingernail abrasions in a pattern that reflects the grip, encoding information about the number of assailants, which hand was dominant, the direction of attack, and the applied force.
 The Sunanda Pushkar case (New Delhi, India, 2014) and the Naina Sahni-Tandoor murder (New Delhi, 1995) are both studied in Indian forensic medicine teaching as cases in which manual strangulation evidence was central to the criminal charge.

 Smothering is respiratory occlusion at the nose and mouth rather than neck compression.
 Its defining feature is the relative absence of marks: a pillow, a hand, plastic film, or a forearm across the face may leave only faint perioral or perinasal abrasions or bruising, or nothing at all.
 In infant smothering, even these traces may be absent.
 This makes smothering among the most diagnostically challenging asphyxial deaths, particularly in the overlap zone between infanticide and sudden infant death (SIDS).